Saskatchewan Library Week

 The goal of SLW is to ensure that every citizen in Saskatchewan is aware of the many ways that libraries serve them.
 Through SLA grants many libraries across the province are able to provide special programs during Saskatchewan Library Week.
 In recent years, SLA has adopted a Book Spine Poetry contest as its’ provincial project.

 Raise awareness of libraries, their services and resources to the general public

 Promote and encourages literacy

 Promote cultural awareness and cultural activities

 Provide leisure opportunities and activities for all ages.

 Saskatchewan libraries often hold events depending on the type of library and /or the individual branch.
 These may include open-houses, story time, elder storytelling, children and adult craft classes, computer workshops, art displays, gala evenings, book displays, teas, patron and volunteer appreciation, speakers, community events, book launches, information nights and workshops.

-Over 1500 posters and 50,000 bookmarks for Saskatchewan Library Week will be distributed in 2015 to all types of libraries including academic and special libraries, as well as the Francophone community and schools.
+Over 1500 posters and 50,000 bookmarks for Saskatchewan Library Week will be distributed to all types of libraries including academic and special libraries, as well as the Francophone community and schools.
 We encourage all libraries to join in the celebration by holding special events in their local libraries.
 A yearly request is made to the Government of Saskatchewan to proclaim Saskatchewan Library Week.
-Promotions and advertising are done in newspapers, press releases, radio and television.
+Promotions and advertising are done in newspapers, news releases, radio and television.